hanabi/hanabi.github.io/other-conventions/BGA.md

 ### Chop Moves - Added

 * On BGA, there are certain situations where you should skip over the chop card and discard the next card in line.
-* In my group, we give an explicit name to this - the *Chop Move*.
+* In my group, we give this move a name - the *Chop Move*.
 We think of the *Chop Move* like an an invisible clue that is applied to the chop card.
 * Unlike on BGA, *Chop Moved* cards are permanent - you should never discard them, similar to how you would never normally discard a card that already has a clue on it.
 * There are several ways to initiate a *Chop Move*, some of which are detailed below.